Larissa (regional unit): History

 The area of Larissa was home to the Pelasgians until they merged into the broader Greek culture.
 The area was invaded and was ruled by the Kingdom of Macedonia a few centuries later, and was conquered by the Roman Republic after the Third Macedonian War.
 The Roman imperial period was followed by Byzantine rule, which was in turn succeeded by the Ottoman Empire.
 Parts of Thessaly revolted during the Greek War of Independence, but Thessaly remained under Ottoman Turkish rule.
 It was awarded to Greece in the Congress of Berlin in 1878, and finally incorporated into the Hellenic Kingdom in 1881, albeit parts of the modern Larissa prefecture, including Tyrnavos, Elassona and Sarantaporo, remained Ottoman.
 During the Greco-Turkish War of 1897, the area was successfully invaded by the Ottomans, but in the end Greece conceded only minor territorial losses.
 The northern portions of the prefecture, the Tempe Valley and Mount Olympus, were taken by Greece during the First Balkan War in 1912-1913.

 The economy increased since the annexation in 1881 and later after 1913 for the north.
 After the Greco-Turkish War in Asia Minor of 1920-1922, refugees were relocated to the Prefecture.
 Several villages were created for them across the prefecture.
 During World War II, the area was a major scene of partisan activity.
 The occupation and the subsequent Greek Civil War however destroyed most of the local infrastructure.
-From the 1950s on, the road network was significantly expanded: the GR-1 was opened in 1957 and extended in the 1960s to the Tempe Valley.
+From the 1950s on, the road network was significantly expanded: the EO1 was opened in 1957 and extended in the 1960s to the Tempe Valley.
 In 1984, the University of Thessaly opened its doors.